okada9/randpass/README.md

 # `randpass`

-`randpass` is a secure command-line password generator written in [Rust], featuring a customizable character set, entropy calculation, and more.
+`randpass` is a secure password generator written in [Rust], featuring a customizable character set, entropy calculation, and more.

 ## Usage